-Here’s an example from start to finish.
+Here’s an example from start to finish:

 Let’s say you measure around your torso and get the measurement of 33 inches.
 Because it’s an odd number, you should round up to 34.
 When you measure around your full bust, you get 36 inches.
-That means there’s a two-inch difference between your full bust size and your band size.
-The chart above says a two-inch difference is equivalent to a “B” cup size, so your final bra size is: 34B.
+That means there’s a 2-inch difference between your full bust size and your band size.
+The chart above says a 2-inch difference is equivalent to a “B” cup size, so your final bra size is: 34B.